 The hospitalization data reflected includes Watauga County.
 All hospitalization data is from North Carolina Department of Health and Human Services' Hospitalization Data Dashboard.
-The trend of hospitalizations regionally and statewide shows a steep, rapid increase.
-(All data is current as of 9/30/2021 at 2:00 pm)
+(All data is current as of 10/07/2021 at 2:00 pm)

 CapRAC - Capital Region Healthcare Preparedness Coalition